MoezBenJemiaa/chess/README.md

 - To make the game available at the repository root, this project uses an index.html that redirects to game.html (or you can rename game.html to index.html).

 License
-This project does not include a license file; add one if you want to grant usage rights.